Kareem-AEz/shunk/README.md

 - **Winning Threshold**: The first player to reach **100 points** wins the game.
 - **Game Animations**: Includes animations for the dice, player turns, and errors, enhancing the user experience.
 - **Canvas Confetti Celebration**: When a player wins, a burst of colorful confetti celebrates the victory!
+- **Handling Edge Cases with Animations**: Smooth error-handling animations (such as a shake effect) ensure that even unexpected situations—like trying to roll before starting a turn—are met with visual feedback, making the game more engaging and user-friendly.

 ## Technologies Used
 - **HTML5, CSS3, and JavaScript**: The core technologies powering the game.